CUET Environmental Studies Syllabus | Paper Pattern & Preparation Tips

-There are 7 broad units that cover the environmental studies syllabus for CUET.
+There are 7 broad units that cover the complete Environmental Studies syllabus for CUET.
 All the units include many topics and subtopics.
-Questions might come from anywhere, and it is very important that you go through the whole syllabus thoroughly.
-The Environmental Studies syllabus for CUET includes important topics such as
+Questions might come from anywhere, and it is very important that students go through the whole syllabus thoroughly.
+The CUET Environmental Studies syllabus includes essential topics such as -

 All the units are equally important and are interconnected with one another.
-It’s the responsibility of the students to ensure that they don't miss out on any part.
-The detailed environmental studies syllabus for CUET is given in the table below:
+It’s the student's responsibility to ensure they don't miss out on any part.

 Sl.
 No.